Factory-woven kira dress cloth with typical motifs.

 Cynthia began “Behind the Scenes Adventures” to share with others the traditional costume and festivals of far-flung countries.
 Since 1998 she has led small groups of textile fanatics and friends all over the world.
 She has lost count of how many times she has been to the Andean countries of Peru and Bolivia – at least forty times!
 Her most recent book, Textile Traveler’s Guide to Peru and Bolivia was published by Thrums Press in 2019.

-She’s a specialist in indigenous textiles and festival costumes of Bolivia.
-She earned a Master’s in Art History from the University of California.
-Her thesis covered the evolution of Carnival costume and masks in Bolivia (somebody’s gotta do it!).
+She’s a specialist in indigenous textiles and festival costumes.
+She earned a Master’s in Art History from the University of California where her thesis explored the evolution of Carnival costume and masks in Bolivia (somebody’s gotta do it!).
 Cynthia taught “World Textiles” in the Environmental Design Department at UC Davis.
-She did field research in Peru and Bolivia over a dozen years which resulted in her book Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia.
+She also did field research in Peru and Bolivia over a dozen years which resulted in her book Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia.

 Cynthia was Academic Director of the University of California Research Expeditions Program (UREP).
 She led art history research trips to South America and Southeast Asia through UREP for many years.
 She has curated museum exhibitions of traditional textiles and festival costume at the UC Davis Design Museum (‘The Ghost and the Beauty Queen: Two Thai Festivals’), the Museum of Craft and Folk Art (MOCFA) in San Francisco (‘Knitting of the Andes’), and at Bowers Museum (‘Con Mucha Alegría’ – Bolivian Carnival) in Santa Ana and UC Davis.
 She was also curator for ‘Rhythm and Hues: Cloth and Culture of Mali’ at MOCFA.